zdravkov/kendo-docs/api/wrappers/jsp/scheduler/editable.md

 ### template `java.lang.String`

 The template which renders the editor.The template should contain elements whose name HTML attributes are set as the editable fields.
-This is how the grid will know which field to update.
+This is how the Scheduler will know which field to update.
 The other option is to use MVVM bindings in order to bind HTML elements to data item fields.

 #### Example